alfarnedo/Web-application-for-chess-endings-training/README.md

 After that, the appChessOnline.py script is executed to run the web application for chess endings training.

 ## COMMAND TO RUN THE CHESSONLINEALFARNEDO WEB APPLICATION YOURSELF
+First you must run the script installation.py in order to have the database and the necessary tables, for the web application.
+Fo this, you must write to the terminal, specifically in the directory where the file installation.py is located, the following command `python installation.py`.

 To run the web application you must write to the terminal, specifically in the directory where the file appChessNew.py is located, the following command `python appChessOnline.py`.

 Example of a directory: `c/Users/Usuario/Documents/ChessOnlineAlfarnedo`